GOVTNZ/print-ready/docs/css-website-intergration.md

 In some cases, you may need to hide entire sections, while in others, you might only need to hide specific interactive elements within a component.

 ## Implimenting the 'print-only' class
-If needed you can also specify HTML elements that *only* show in printed output by adding the `print-only` class to them.

-You would then need to include the following CSS rule in your **screen** stylesheet:
+If needed you can also specify HTML elements that *only* show in printed output by adding a  `print-only` class to them which would need to be included in your **screen** stylesheet:

 ```CSS
 .print-only { display: none; }